telmomenezes/wiki2net/README.md

     bzcat enwiki-20110405-pages-meta-history1.xml.bz2 | ./wiki2net.py wikipedia.db

+So the idea here is to take advantage of the bzcat UNIX command to avoid having to decompress the dump files to disk.
+The simplest way to extract the network is to sequentially process all the dump files to the same sqlite3 file.

+## Database schema

+The database schema that was defined to contain the network is the following:

+    CREATE TABLE article (id INTEGER PRIMARY KEY, title TEXT, parsed INTEGER DEFAULT 0);
+    CREATE TABLE link (id INTEGER PRIMARY KEY, orig_id INTEGER, targ_id INTEGER, start_ts INTEGER, end_ts INTEGER);
+    CREATE TABLE redirect (id INTEGER PRIMARY KEY, orig_id INTEGER, targ_id INTEGER, start_ts INTEGER, end_ts INTEGER);
+    CREATE INDEX article_id ON article (id);
+    CREATE INDEX article_title ON article (title);

 ## Author

 Wiki2net is being developed by Telmo Menezes (telmo@telmomenezes.com).
 Feel free to contact the author with an issues regarding this software.